JJN123/Fall-Detection/README.md

 **Testing:**

 To evaluate the model, run the correpsonding test module.
 The results of testing will be saved to AEComparisons.
 Once training has completed, find the saved model under Models/Thermal/{model_name}.
 To evaluate the model, set the variable pre_load in dae_main_test.py to the path to this model.
 Run dae_main_test.py and find the results in AEComparisons/AUC/Thermal/{model_name}.
+The Labels.csv file under each dataset provides the ground truth labels for start and end of fall frames.

 **Generating Animation:**